tubixpvp/tanks_demo/readme.md

 You will need VS Code with [AS3&MXML Plugin](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-as3mxml).
 Also, [dotnet9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) is required to build both client and server.

 Make sure you set the directory to your Flash or AIR SDK.
-You can get it [here](https://airsdk.harman.com/download).
+You must use SDK version 32, otherwise you will not be able to run the SWF in Flash Player.

 Step 1: build the client